How to Build a Wine Cellar

 install R-30 insulation.
 You’re recreating a cavern remember!

-Insulation prevents water vapor from accumulating on the walls of your wine cellar, where it can then turn into condensation.
-You must install insulation in your cellar to prevent moisture leaks.
+Closed cell foam insulation more impermeable to water, vapor, and air accumulating on the walls of your wine cellar, where it can then turn into condensation.
+You must install insulation and a vapor barrier in your cellar to prevent moisture leaks.

-The best wine cellar insulation is closed cell foam insulation, because it removes the need for a vapour barrier, it's good at controlling humidity (perfect for those who live in a humid climate), and it prevents punctures caused by people screwing into it, unlike other options.
+The best wine cellar insulation is closed cell foam insulation, because it removes the need for an added vapor barrier, it's good at controlling humidity (perfect for those who live in a humid climate), and it prevents minor punctures caused by people screwing into it, unlike other options.

-Alternatives to spray foam are blown in and fiberglass batt insulation.
+Alternatives to closed cell spray foam are rigid foam board insulation and fiberglass batt insulation.
 These other two do not provide the same energy efficiency as closed cell foam, and definitely do not offer moisture management.
-And they require a plastic sheet vapour barrier to be installed.
+And they require a plastic sheet vapor barrier to be installed.